itu-tid/lecture-notes/Coding-Guidelines.md

 ## Avoid copy-pasting code that you don't understand

+Why?
-The code will become a *big ball of mud and bugs* if you just add stuff in there that was generated without you understanding it.
+- The code will become a *big ball of mud and bugs* if you just add stuff in there that was generated without you understanding it.
+- You upset the code reviewers...

 As a rule of thumb, code generation is useful as a reminder of something that you knew before, something that you understand and just forgot.

+How do we know that it's generated code?
+- your code is using class components -- which is archaic
+- your code is using redundant comments -- no human would waste time to belabor the obvious
+- your code is using unnecessary specifications -- e.g. `z-index: 1000` in a project where `z-index` is never used elsewhere